 3) Design Embodies Ethics

 Beyond its ability to cover and connect vast swaths of curricula, Design forces students to consider not only how their creations best solve problems for their users, but also how their solutions will exist in the world.
 Any such consideration would have to encompass a deep understanding of the humans at the center of the design, the scope and cause of their problem, and the manner in which a designed solution is enacted.
 Thus, all designers, in seeking to make the world better, ought to necessarily consider the ethical implications of their proposed solutions.
 (Here’s a great article on just this topic.)

 Consider, then, the impact a design-based class would make on students.
 It would have to be driven by the same two questions that drive designers around the world: “Why are things the way they are?
 How can I/we make them better?”
 The first question drives student inquiry?
-Any class in which design drives the learning, then would engage students in deep inquiry-based learning as the students worked to understand the nature of the human beings at the center of their design challenge and the nature of their problem.
-Certainly all parents would agree that any class in which students are engaged in research at both the academic and ethnographic level would be a class well worth their child’ time.
+Thus, any class in which design drives the learning would engage students in deep, inquiry-based learning as the students worked to understand the the human beings at the center of their design challenge and the nature of their problem.
+Certainly all parents would agree that any class in which students are engaged in research at both the academic and ethnographic level would be a class well worth their child’s time.

-But the second question, “How can I/we make it better?”, is a question that empowers and affirms the students’ power as agents of change, a power too often they feel they do not have in a system that forces them to sit down and learn in more or less passive ways.
+But the second question–“How can I/we make it better?”–is a question that empowers and affirms students’ power as agents of change, a power they too often feel they do not have in a system that forces them to sit down and learn in more or less passive ways.
 In considering that second question, students would have to design solutions that not only work to make the world better, but which, in doing so, do not have unintended consequences–they must create solutions that do not create problems

 4) Design is Fun